AneriPatel23/hiring-engineers/answers.md

 apm_config:
    enabled: true
  ```
-Make sure you add tags with proper indentation.
+I did not add tags with proper indentation.
+That created a problem.
 The tags won’t be reflected if they are not inserted at proper indentation.
+So, I searched and found that .yaml file should have its content in proper indentation.

-You can see the hostmap in the ```Infrastructure/HostMap``` section of datadog portal.
-You can also filter hosts based on the tags specified in the configuration file.
+The hostmap is found in the ```Infrastructure/HostMap``` section of datadog portal.
+One can also filter hosts based on the tags specified in the configuration file.

 **This is the host map in datadog:**